Regent Seven Seas Cruises will celebrate the ship’s christening in Miami on 21 February 2020

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Tuesday, February 28, 2017/Categories: News, Carnival, Marine operations
+Author: Rebecca Gibson/28 February 2017/Categories: News, Carnival, Marine operations

 Carnival Corporation has now installed exhaust gas cleaning systems (scrubbers) on 60 ships across its 10 cruise brands, putting it on track to meet its aim of deploying systems on 85 vessels by 2020.

 In 2013, Carnival Corporation engineered a proprietary technology to reduce sulphur compounds and particulate matter from engine exhaust gases while its ships were at sea, manoeuvring, or berthed in port.
 The scrubbers mitigate costs for low-sulphur fuel and enable Carnival Corporation to comply with international 0.1%. sulphur emissions regulations.